baebranch/subconscious/README.md

 ## Download & Installation

 The windows application installer can be downloaded from the [Subconscious website](https://subconscious.chat).
 The application is available for Windows only.
-Also, the source and build for the latest release can be downloaded from the [releases page](https://github.com/baebranch/subconscious/releases).
+Also, the source and build for the latest release can be downloaded from the [releases page](https://github.com/baebranch/subconscious/releases) and extracted into the install folder.

 ## Usage & Configuration